-A “Storm Fury On The Plains” will soon be rolling across Kansas.
-National Weather Service meteorologists are preparing to spread out across the state and present their annual spring severe weather safety and spotter classes.
+A “Storm Fury On The Plains” started rolling across Kansas last week.
+National Weather Service meteorologists are spreading out across the state and presenting their annual spring severe weather safety and spotter classes.

 According to the Wichita office, their sessions are a multi-media presentation, which includes detailed video.
 These spotter classes typically take about 1½ to 2 hours, and are open to the public.

-The Topeka office says their their 2014 show will focus on severe storm safety, preparedness, and awareness.
+The Topeka office says their 2015 shows are focusing on severe storm safety, preparedness, and awareness.
 Storm structure and accurate identification of important cloud features associated with supercell and squall line thunderstorms are also touched on.

 All of the sessions are are free.
 No prior experience is required, and there is no registration necessary to attend.
 Anyone who has an interest in severe weather is encouraged to attend.